HC Wainwright Issues Pessimistic Outlook for RYTM Earnings

+Rhythm Pharmaceuticals (NASDAQ:RYTM - Get Free Report) last announced its earnings results on Tuesday, May 5th.
+The company reported ($0.83) earnings per share for the quarter, beating analysts' consensus estimates of ($0.86) by $0.03.
+The business had revenue of $60.11 million during the quarter, compared to analyst estimates of $55.78 million.
+Rhythm Pharmaceuticals had a negative net margin of 93.33% and a negative return on equity of 203.25%.
+The company's quarterly revenue was up 83.8% compared to the same quarter last year.
+During the same period in the previous year, the business earned ($0.81) EPS.

-Several other analysts have also commented on the company.
-Citigroup dropped their price objective on Rhythm Pharmaceuticals from $136.00 to $131.00 and set a "buy" rating on the stock in a report on Tuesday, March 17th.
-Weiss Ratings reissued a "sell (d-)" rating on shares of Rhythm Pharmaceuticals in a research note on Tuesday, April 21st.
-Canaccord Genuity Group boosted their price target on shares of Rhythm Pharmaceuticals from $140.00 to $143.00 and gave the stock a "buy" rating in a report on Thursday.
-Jefferies Financial Group restated a "buy" rating and set a $125.00 price objective on shares of Rhythm Pharmaceuticals in a research report on Tuesday, March 3rd.
-Finally, Stifel Nicolaus set a $131.00 price objective on shares of Rhythm Pharmaceuticals in a report on Thursday, February 26th.
-One equities research analyst has rated the stock with a Strong Buy rating, fifteen have issued a Buy rating, two have issued a Hold rating and one has issued a Sell rating to the stock.
-According to MarketBeat.com, the company currently has a consensus rating of "Moderate Buy" and a consensus target price of $131.81.
+A number of other equities analysts also recently issued reports on the stock.
+Canaccord Genuity Group raised their price objective on shares of Rhythm Pharmaceuticals from $140.00 to $143.00 and gave the stock a "buy" rating in a report on Thursday, May 7th.
+Wall Street Zen upgraded shares of Rhythm Pharmaceuticals from a "sell" rating to a "hold" rating in a research report on Saturday.
+Needham & Company LLC dropped their price target on shares of Rhythm Pharmaceuticals from $139.00 to $130.00 and set a "buy" rating on the stock in a research note on Tuesday, March 17th.
+Citizens Jmp cut their price objective on shares of Rhythm Pharmaceuticals from $176.00 to $152.00 and set a "market outperform" rating for the company in a research report on Tuesday, March 17th.
+Finally, Guggenheim upped their price objective on Rhythm Pharmaceuticals from $140.00 to $143.00 and gave the stock a "buy" rating in a research note on Friday, February 27th.
+One equities research analyst has rated the stock with a Strong Buy rating, fifteen have given a Buy rating, two have assigned a Hold rating and one has issued a Sell rating to the company.
+Based on data from MarketBeat, Rhythm Pharmaceuticals has an average rating of "Moderate Buy" and an average target price of $131.81.

-In other news, CAO Christopher Paul German sold 5,614 shares of the company's stock in a transaction on Wednesday, March 4th.
-The shares were sold at an average price of $89.56, for a total transaction of $502,789.84.
-Following the completion of the sale, the chief accounting officer owned 160 shares of the company's stock, valued at $14,329.60.
-This represents a 97.23% decrease in their ownership of the stock.
-The transaction was disclosed in a filing with the Securities & Exchange Commission, which is available through this hyperlink.
-Also, CFO Hunter C. Smith sold 4,385 shares of the stock in a transaction dated Thursday, February 19th.
-The shares were sold at an average price of $101.26, for a total transaction of $444,025.10.
-Following the completion of the sale, the chief financial officer owned 110,512 shares of the company's stock, valued at $11,190,445.12.
-This trade represents a 3.82% decrease in their ownership of the stock.
-The disclosure for this sale is available in the SEC filing.
-Insiders have sold 17,926 shares of company stock valued at $1,737,778 over the last quarter.
-5.90% of the stock is owned by company insiders.
+In other Rhythm Pharmaceuticals news, CAO Christopher Paul German sold 5,614 shares of the firm's stock in a transaction dated Wednesday, March 4th.
+The stock was sold at an average price of $89.56, for a total transaction of $502,789.84.
+Following the sale, the chief accounting officer directly owned 160 shares of the company's stock, valued at $14,329.60.
+This trade represents a 97.23% decrease in their ownership of the stock.
+The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which is available through the SEC website.
+Also, CFO Hunter C. Smith sold 4,385 shares of the business's stock in a transaction dated Thursday, February 19th.
+The shares were sold at an average price of $101.26, for a total value of $444,025.10.
+Following the completion of the transaction, the chief financial officer owned 110,512 shares in the company, valued at $11,190,445.12.
+The trade was a 3.82% decrease in their ownership of the stock.
+Additional details regarding this sale are available in the official SEC disclosure.
+Insiders sold a total of 15,160 shares of company stock valued at $1,465,022 in the last quarter.
+5.90% of the stock is currently owned by company insiders.

 (Get Free Report